Study for a semester in Oxford, England!

 LONDON

 Enjoy a full-day excursion to London - a diverse and exciting city with some of the world's best sights, attractions and activities.
-Your time in London will include a guided sightseeing tour, entrance into the Tower of London, a boat trip along the River Thames, and an evening of theatre in the West End.
+Your time in London will include a guided sightseeing tour, entrance into the Tower of London and Westminster Abbey, and an evening of theatre in the West End.

 Independent Travel